 This is the three-step procedure for applying for a certificate of qualification in your trade:

 - Determine if you have the work experience, training, knowledge and skills required to be eligible to write the qualification exam by reviewing the work experience form for your trade at Apprenticeship Manitoba.

 - Submit to Apprenticeship Manitoba your trades qualification application (along with your completed work experience form, employer letter(s) and copies of previous trades certification) only if you meet all requirements to write the qualification exam in your trade.

-- Wait for a reply from Apprenticeship Manitoba (Application review takes about six weeks.)
+- Wait for a reply from Apprenticeship Manitoba (application review typically takes about six weeks).
 Approval of your application means you are eligible to write the exam.

-For non-regulated occupations, there are no set requirements and there is no legal requirement to obtain a licence.
-The employer will set the standards and could request registration with a professional association.
+For non-regulated occupations, there are no set requirements and there is no legal requirement to obtain a licence or certificate.
+Employers will set the standards and could request registration with a professional association.